ildar/tango/PROTOCOL.md

 ----------------------
 is an array table:

-* `[1]` root object reference
+* `[1]` object reference
-* `[2]` is the method name (path relative to the root)
-* `[...]` method args
+* `[...]` args

-The root object reference may be:
+The object reference may be:

-1. empty string
+1. a table reference
-2. a table reference
+2. a function reference
 3. any other reference (see details below)

-"method" is a path to some entity in context of the Tango server.
-It may be:

-1. a table element (field) or
-2. a function or
-3. just ommited
+4. tango API function name (starting with `tango.`)

 In case it is a table field then:

 1. [...] == nil -> get the value
-2. [...] ~= nil -> set the value
+2. [...] ~= nil -> set the value to [2]

-In case it is a function it's just called.
+In case it is a function it is called with [...] as arguments.

-Note: "mere" Lua variable is actually a "global variable" which is the field of the global `_G` table.

-On the root object reference.
-If it is the empty string then the method is relative to the tango server (_G or functab, see README).
-If it is the table reference (see below) then method is relative to that table.
-If it is the any other object reference (e.g. function) then method should be ommited and the object is called in the context of the tango server with method args as described above.
+With other Lua objects which (besides tables and functions) are userdata and thread the behavior is currently undefined.

+All object references match the pattern `TYPE: iD`

+Tango API names are simple symbolic `tango.APIFUNC`.
+Functions called with [...] as arguments.

 Response message (body)
 -----------------------